bioscan-ml/bioscan-clip/README.md

 ```
 # To download other data for generating hdf5 files.
 You can check [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/zahrag/BIOSCAN-5M) to download tsv files.

+TODO: provide instructions on how to generate hdf5 files and explain what input is needed to generate the hdf5 files.

 # Running experiments
 We recommend the use of [weights and biases](https://wandb.ai/site) to track and log experiments